prabusw/beancount-importers-india/README.md

 Just ensure that the csv file is named as zerodhaNNNNNNNN.csv format.
 For example, zerodha20232024.csv is a valid filename.

+In beangulp, the importers are called by an import_XXX.py which has replaced the config.py files used earlier.
+The actual ledger can be like my.beancount.

-Refer to the ![folder
+![folder
 structure](https://github.com/prabusw/beancount-importer-zerodha/blob/master/folderstructure.png)

-In beangulp, the importers are called by an import_XXX.py which has replaced the config.py files used earlier.
-The actual ledgers appear like my.beancount.

 ## Importer for Banks